New Staff Members

 Our Induction Policy explains the purpose and benefits of induction, as well as detailing the key stages and responsibilities to ensure a successful induction.

 One of the most important aspects of starting your new role successfully is what we call local induction; the arrangements that your manager makes to help you settle in.
 Your manager should work through the induction checklist with you to ensure everything is covered.
-This may include opportunities to get to know your immediate and wider teams, the work of your faculty/service and the strategic aims of our University.
+This may include opportunities to get to know your immediate and wider teams, the work of your school/service and the strategic aims of our University.
 It will also include providing you with computer access and relevant system logins, as well as getting your staff card.

 Regardless of how long you have worked at our University and whether you are a new member of staff or an existing employee moving to a different role or area, you will need to complete a thorough local induction.
 Following your induction, where initial objectives should be agreed, you and your manager should meet regularly so that they can continue to support you in becoming familiar with your role and to help identify any development activities that will support you in achieving your objectives.